-Each kick displaces a large amount of water, propelling you forwards with less energy expenditure than a shorter fin would.
+Each kick displaces a large amount of water, propelling you forward with less energy expenditure than a shorter fin would.
 Because you’re holding your breath during the whole process, you want fins that can transfer the maximum amount of power possible – any wasted energy will consume your precious oxygen.

 Quick Answer: 6 Best Freediving Fins